Liquor Liability Insurance

 The technical definition: Coverage for bodily injury or property damage caused by an intoxicated person who was serviced liquor by the policyholder.

-You can be held liable for your patrons’ actions and wrongdoings when you’ve sold them alcohol.
+You can be liable for your patrons’ actions and wrongdoings when you’ve sold them alcohol.
 Alcohol can impair the judgment of the consumer.
 Consequently, if your business is serving it, you must prepare yourself for what happens next.
 Restaurants, clubs, taverns, breweries and bars can be held liable when serving alcohol in any form, including wine, beer and spirits.

 Liquor Liability Insurance protects your business in the event of an incident; your standard general liability insurance policy likely will not cover an alcohol-related incident.